MicrosoftDocs/quantum-docs/articles/optimization-quantum-monte-carlo.md

 This algorithm should perform best in the following two scenarios:

-- When there are tall, narrow barriers in the energy landscape (cost function)
+- When there are tall, narrow barriers in the energy landscape (cost function).
-- If the solution is already at a feasible configuration at a low temperature and the user wishes to improve the solution
+- If the solution is already at a feasible configuration at a low temperature and the user wishes to improve the solution.

 > [!NOTE]
 > For further information on determining which solver to use, refer to [Which optimization solver should I use?](xref:microsoft.quantum.optimization.choose-solver).